yowori/debloat-samsung-oneui/README.md

-# tweak-samsung-oneui
-Optimize your samsung OneUI.
+# Debloat your samsung OneUI.